dagu-org/dagu/README.md

 ### Redirection

-Sometimes you want to redirect standard out to a file to use in subsequent tasks.
-You can use `stdout` field to do so.
+`stdout` field can be used to write standard output to a file.

 ```yaml
 name: example